pombreda/lepl/doc-src/manual/errors.rst

 later in the input stream has shown that the error did not occur.

-The implementation of both these approaches is simple, building directly on the functionality already available within LEPL (in particular, Nodes and function invocation).
+The implementation of both these approaches is simple, building directly on the functionality already available within Lepl (in particular, Nodes and function invocation).
 They should therefore be easy to extend to more complex schemes.